 How to Calibrate Battery on Non-Rooted Android Device

-Calibrating the battery is much easy for rooted Android users, but just in case you’re unaware of rooting methods and the root access, you may want to follow a method that requires a little less tweaks.
-Although this method is a tedious, but you are left with no other choice except using this one.
+Calibrating the battery is much easy for rooted Android users, but just in case you’re unaware of rooting methods and the root access, you may want to follow a method that requires a little fewer tweaks.
+Although this method is tedious, you are left with no other choice except using this one.
 Let’s go through the method and get it done.

 - First of all, you need to turn on your phone and charge it to 100% completely.
 It is recommended that you charge your phone for an extra 30 minutes once it’s on 100%.

-- Now unplug the charging cable and turn it off completely.
+- Unplug the charging cable and turn it off completely.

 - Now plug the charging cable back in again and charge your phone for at least an hour more.

-- Now turn on your phone and charge it completely for an hour more.
+- Turn on your phone and charge it completely for an hour more.

 - Now once again unplug the charging cable and turn off your phone completely, and then plug the charging cable in the phone again and charge it for an hour more.